Contact Us

 Inspection and Quality Control

-The assembled Medical PCB then examines to find and fix any flaws and connectivity problems that might have emerged due to movements during the reflow.
+The assembled medical PCB undergoes inspection to identify any flaws or connectivity issues.
+Technicians then correct any problems that may have occurred during the reflow process.
 The board performs manual checks, automatic optical inspections, and X-ray inspections, among other inspections.

 Last Inspection and Functionality Test